gessa2020/dash_application/README.md

 - What is the average late aircraft delay time in minutes by airlines?

-## Skilles demonstrated.
+## Skills demonstrated.
 - Python was used for coding the project together with some appropriate python libraries
-- I used Visual Studio to develop the application and launch it in the web browser.
+- I used Visual Studio code to develop the application and launch it in the web browser.

 ## Data sourcing
 The dataset used in this project was provided by the skills network labs.
 To access it click  <a href="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DV0101EN-SkillsNetwork/Data%20Files/airline_data.csv">HERE</a>